 In 2018, Yuki drafted the “Data Contract Guidelines for Agricultural Sectors” for the Ministry of Agriculture, Forestry and Fisheries (MAFF) of Japan, which was published in December 2018.
 In July 2019, he was appointed as a committee member to establish “Contract Guidelines in Using Artificial Intelligence for Agricultural Sectors” for the MAFF.
 Yuki was also appointed a special member (mediator) of the “Dispute Resolution Board for Telecommunication Business Entities” at the Ministry of Internal Affairs and Communication (MIAC) of Japan.

-Yuki is recommended for Japan: Dispute Resolution in The Legal 500 Asia Pacific, and is listed for Intellectual Property Law and International Business Transactions in The Best Lawyers in Japan 2020.
+Yuki is recommended for Japan: Dispute Resolution in The Legal 500 Asia Pacific, and has also been recognized for Intellectual Property Law and International Business Transactions in The Best Lawyers in Japan since the 2013 edition.

 Yuki is qualified in Japan as both a bengoshi and a benrishi (patent attorney).
 He graduated from the Legal Training and Research Institute of Japan in 1993.Show More